Using FUN with lapply()

 You are currently viewing R Apply Function to Vector

-In this article, I will explain how to apply the existing R base function to a vector and create a custom function, and applying to every element of the R vector.
+In this article, I will explain how to apply an existing R base function to a vector, create a custom function, and apply it to every element of the R vector.

 # Using FUN with lapply()